 Solar energy in Alaska

 Although Alaska’s northern location presents the challenge of having minimal solar energy during the long winter when energy demand is greatest, solar energy fulfills an important role in space heating and off-grid power generation.
-A $600,000 grant from the Alaska Energy Authority will allow the Alaska Village Electric Cooperative to assess performance of utility-scale PV systems in villages.
-The proposed PV-diesel hybrid systems would provide solar-powered energy for much of the summer and some days during the spring, fall, and winter, with a diesel generator as backup to provide a stable energy supply.
 The largest amount of solar-electric generation in Alaska comes from the Golden Valley Electric Association’s Sustainable Natural Alternatives Program (SNAP).
 Members of the electrical coop install their own renewable energy producing systems, the vast majority of which are solar.
 Non-producing members can choose to donate to an escrow account to support such renewable energy development.
 The donations are used to pay the producers of the renewable energy.
 Launched in 2005, the SNAP program is available to systems with a generation capacity of 25 kW or less.
 GVEA also operates a solar thermal hot water heating system at the Denali Education Center in Denali National Park.
 The project consists of 36 flat panel solar thermal collectors that offset electricity and propane required to heat water for 13 cabins and other buildings at the facility, saving Denali Education Center about $7,000 annually.
 To date this is the only solar thermal project funded through the Alaska Renewable Energy Fund.

 Who we are